kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 If you *do* stagger him out of it, either on his way to eating or in the process of eating, he will never go for that meat again.

+This guy is just as active tired as he is raged.
+Very unique.

 Its best hitzone when unraged is the face.
 Its best hitzone when raged is the belly... by FAR.
 You want it raged.

 Shock trap duration is pitiful when raged.
 When exhausted, shock trap lasts forever (like with every other monster), and I find this the easiest way to farm tails.